Cached Filesystem Binary Provider

 | cache-fs |

-| The maximum storage allocated for the cache in bytes. maxCacheSize does not include files that are in progress of being uploaded (which is saved under cache/_pre); thus it is recommended to keep extra spaces for the _pre folder.
+| The maximum storage allocated for the cache in bytes. maxCacheSize does not include files that are being uploaded (which are saved under cache/_pre); keep extra space for the _pre folder.
 Default: 5000000000 (5GB) |

 | The root folder of binaries for the filestore cache.
 If the value specified starts with a forward slash (“/”) it is considered the fully qualified path to the filestore folder.
 Otherwise, it is considered relative to the baseDataDir.
 Default: cache |